Revolutionary Armed Forces of Colombia: Territorial operations

-The largest concentrations of FARC–EP guerrillas were located in the southeastern parts of Colombia's 500000 km2 of jungle and in the plains at the base of the Andean mountains.
-However, the FARC and the ELN lost control of much of their territory, especially in urban areas, forcing them to relocate to remote areas in the jungle and the mountains.
+The largest concentrations of FARC–EP guerrillas were located in the southeastern parts of Colombia's 500000 km2 of forests and in the plains at the base of the Andean mountains.
+However, the FARC and the ELN lost control of much of their territory, especially in urban areas, forcing them to relocate to remote areas in the forests and the mountains.

 Relations between the FARC-EP and local populations vary greatly depending on the history and specific characteristics of each region.
 In rural areas where the guerrillas have maintained a continuous presence for several decades, there are often organic links between the FARC and peasant communities.
 Such ties include shared generational membership and historical struggles dating back to the period of La Violencia.
 These areas have traditionally been located in the departments of Caquetá, Meta, Guaviare and Putumayo, and – to a lesser extent – portions of Huila, Tolima and Nariño.
 Within remote locations under FARC control and where the national government is generally absent, the group can function as a revolutionary vanguard and institutes its de facto rule of law by carrying out activities that aim to combat corruption and reduce small-scale crime.

 The FARC had also been able to provide limited social services in these regions, such as health care and education, including building minor infrastructure works in the form of rural roads.
 Peasants who have grown up in areas under historical FARC control may become accustomed to accepting them as the local authority.
 The guerrillas also attempt to keep the peace between peasants and drug traffickers in addition to regulating other aspects of daily life and economics.